Kalmat/PyWinCtl/README.md

       "shortcut":   shortcut to menu item (if any) "rect":       Rect structure of the menu item.
 It is relative to window position, so it won't likely change if window is moved or resized
       "entries":    sub-items within the sub-menu (if any)

+MacOS: Menu dictionary (returned by getMenu() method) will likely contain all you may need to handle application menu:

+    Key:            item title (text property)
+    Values:
+        "wID":      Value required to simulate a click on the menu item "items":    sub-items within the sub-menu (if any)

 Functions included in this subclass: